LoganCW292/PrimeFinder-9-000-000-v5.1/README.md

-They're currently two versions being worked on, the multi-threaded and the single-threaded. in the future I want to create benchmarks based on information the program creates. as well as generate a score on what it thinks the proccessor is worth.
+They're currently two versions being worked on, the multi-threaded and the single-threaded. in the future I want to create benchmarks based on information the program creates. as well as generate a score on what it thinks the proccessor is earned.